|

 Are you getting excited about Spring’s arrival?
-We are still boot deep in snow, but the calendar says Spring so I am enjoying making several DIY Spring decor ideas like this little Spring sign.
+We are still boot deep in snow here, but the calendar says Spring, so I am enjoying making fresh seasonal decor like this little Spring sign.

-I am always super excited to start decorating for Spring, lots of bunnies, and flowers to begin with and then bring on the Easter eggs afterwards.
-Wanting something a bit different for this DIY Spring sign I invested in some gorgeous clipart and made a few Spring printables that can be crafted into Spring decor with dollar store wooden frames.
+I am always super excited to start Spring decorating, beginning with bunnies and flowers, then adding Easter eggs as the season unfolds.
+Wanting something a little different this year, I invested in beautiful lamb clipart and created a Spring printable that can be crafted into decor using an inexpensive Dollar Tree style wooden frame.

 A Spring sign idea with a watercolour lamb, farmhouse bead hanger.
 It is in soft Spring pastel colours and is sitting on a tray with Easter eggs.

-• Mod Podge & small paint brush (Dollar Store)
+• Mod Podge and a small paint brush

 • Ribbon and embellishments (optional)